mantidproject/documents/Project-Management/ILL/SANS_Discussion.md

 ## Beam stop masking

-* This can be done manually, but one can automatize by either finding the shadow on the detector, or using the shape and the position of the beam stop.
+* This can be done graphically, but one can automatize by either finding the shadow on the detector, or using the shape and the position of the beam stop.

 ## Resolution